x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/batch-migration-of-exchange-online-public-folders.md

 3. Rename any public folders that contain a backslash ( **\\**) in their name.
 Otherwise, those public folders may not get migrated correctly.

-4. You need to have the migration feature **PAW** enabled for your Office 365 tenant.
+4. You need to have the migration feature **PAW** enabled for your Office 365 organization.
 To verify this, run the following command in Exchange Online PowerShell:

    ```PowerShell
    Get-MigrationConfig